flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    "image", ":ref:`ref_string`", "", "Container image url.
 Eg: docker/redis:latest"
    "command", ":ref:`ref_string`", "repeated", "Command to be executed, if not provided, the default entrypoint in the container image will be used."
    "args", ":ref:`ref_string`", "repeated", "These will default to Flyte given paths.
 If provided, the system will not append known paths.
-If the task still needs flyte&#39;s inputs and outputs path, add $(FLYTE_INPUT_FILE), $(FLYTE_OUTPUT_FILE) wherever makes sense and the system will populate these before executing the container."
+If the task still needs flyte's inputs and outputs path, add $(FLYTE_INPUT_FILE), $(FLYTE_OUTPUT_FILE) wherever makes sense and the system will populate these before executing the container."
    "resources", ":ref:`ref_flyteidl.core.Resources`", "", "Container resources requirement as specified by the container engine."
    "env", ":ref:`ref_flyteidl.core.KeyValuePair`", "repeated", "Environment variables will be set as the container is starting up."
    "config", ":ref:`ref_flyteidl.core.KeyValuePair`", "repeated", "**Deprecated.** Allows extra configs to be available for the container.
 TODO: elaborate on how configs will become available.
 Deprecated, please use TaskTemplate.config instead."